dotnet/AspNetCore.Docs/aspnetcore/fundamentals/file-providers.md

 ### PhysicalFileProvider

 The [PhysicalFileProvider](/dotnet/api/microsoft.extensions.fileproviders.physicalfileprovider) provides access to the physical file system. `PhysicalFileProvider` uses the [System.IO.File](/dotnet/api/system.io.file) type (for the physical provider) and scopes all paths to a directory and its children.
 This scoping prevents access to the file system outside of the specified directory and its children.
 When instantiating this provider, a directory path is required and serves as the base path for all requests made using the provider.
-You can instantiate a `PhysicalFileProvider` provider directly, or you can request an `IFileProvider` in a page model/controller or a service's constructor through [dependency injection](xref:fundamentals/dependency-injection).
+You can instantiate a `PhysicalFileProvider` provider directly, or you can request an `IFileProvider` in a constructor through [dependency injection](xref:fundamentals/dependency-injection).

 **Static types**